 Data governance clearly outlines and documents ownership information of a company’s data, access extended, data sources, and the measures in place which ensure data is secure and compliant with regulations.
 As businesses scale and accumulate more data sources and assets, there is a need to develop the right environment and architecture to govern sources, integrate them, and enable their access.
 Data integration impacts the workflows and decision-making of various teams; hence the emphasis on accurate data blocks at the foundation level.
 Data governance tools, in summary, throws light on what data is held, where it resides, and how it can be used.

-What are the benefits of implementing a robust Data Governance solution?
+Benefits of implementing a robust Data Governance solution

 - Using strong robust data governance practices, data is protected as well as can be used for obtaining deeper insights across functions.